peteroupc/peteroupc.github.io/randomfunc.md

 > **Notes:**
 > - In a _standard normal distribution_, `mu` = 0 and `sigma` = 1.
-> - Note that if variance is given, rather than standard deviation, the standard deviation (`sigma`) is the variance's square root.
+> - If variance is given, rather than standard deviation, the standard deviation (`sigma`) is the variance's square root.

 <a id=Binomial_Distribution></a>
 ### Binomial Distribution